For course times, locations, and syllabi for the current academic year, ** please see Yale Course Search. **

-A pathway is a combination of seven courses in HSHM and other departments that share a common theme.
-To form a pathway, there is a minimum of two HSHM courses, one seminar in HSHM or History, and one science (SC) course.
+A concentration is a combination of seven courses in HSHM and other departments that share a common theme.
+To form a concentration, there is a minimum of two HSHM courses, one seminar in HSHM or History, and one science (SC) course.
 The additional three courses can be drawn from any department (including more HSHM courses).
-All seven courses must be coherent with the pathway, including the science elective, and broad intro or pre-med-sequence science courses typically do not fill this role.
+All seven courses must be coherent with the concentration, including the science elective, and broad intro or pre-med-sequence science courses typically do not fill this role.

-All students must also take at least one course that is not in their pathway.
-This means that the course must not have an “x” in the student’s pathway in the spreadsheets below.
+All students must also take at least one course that is not in their concentration.
+This means that the course must not have an “x” in the student’s concentration in the spreadsheets below.

-The major offers five standard pathways: Medicine and Public Health; Global Health; Science, Technology, and Society; Gender, Reproduction, and the Body; Media, Knowledge, and Visual Cultures.
-In addition, students can design their own pathway in consultation with the DUS.
+The major offers seven standard concentrations: Medicine and Public Health; Science, Technology, and Society; Gender, Reproduction, and the Body; Media, Information, and The Public; Colonialism, Knowledge, and Power; Minds and Brains.
+In addition, students can design their own concentration in consultation with the DUS.

-For the short list of current HSHM courses – including pathway assignments – please:
+For the short list of current HSHM courses – including concentration assignments – please:

-We also keep an archive of all pathway assignments for courses offered in the last four years:
+We also keep an archive of all concentration assignments for courses offered in the last four years: